 Undergraduate Advising

-Students should utilize walk-in advising hours in Suite 4400 Gilbert Place (220 Gilbert Street) for questions and can see any of our undergradaute advisors, regardless of their formal advisor assignment.
+During the academic year, students should utilize walk-in advising hours in Goodwin Hall (4th floor) for questions and can see any of our undergradaute advisors, regardless of their formal advisor assignment.
 Drop-in hours are typically 8:00-noon and 1-4:00pm, Monday-Friday.
-Current students should sign in using the kiosk outside 4407 Gilbert Place and can select from any of the available advisors, regardless of who their officially assigned advisor is.
+Current students should sign in using the kiosk outside 475 Goodwin and can select from any of the available advisors, regardless of who their officially assigned advisor is.

 We prefer to use drop-in hours since there's almost never a wait to speak with an advisor, appointments through Navigate must be made at least 24 hours in advance, and we have a high rate of "no shows" for appointments since students often find their plans changing without notice.